 Policy and Legal Framework for a Green Economy

-In 2009, Indonesia signed the Manila Declaration on Green Industry, which highlighted the government’s determination to transition to a resource-efficient and low-carbon industry through policy, regulations, and institutional reforms that are favorable to clean production technology and that harness renewable sources of energy.
-The Ministry of Finance has also released a Green Paper Report in 2009 promoting both economic and fiscal policy strategies for climate mitigation efforts.
-The report outlines areas for fiscal reform in the future: the implementation of a carbon tax/levy on fossil fuel combustion, slated at IDR 80,000 (US$ 6.8) per tonne with an increase of 5 per cent per annum in real terms to 2020.
-Additionally, a gradual phasing out of fossil fuel subsidies is proposed, with the use of fiscal transfers to incentivize carbon abatement and reduction in the land use and forestry sectors, and enhancing regulatory frameworks for climate change.
+In 2009, Indonesia signed the Manila Declaration on Green Industry, which highlighted the government’s determination to transition to a resource-efficient and low-carbon industry through policy, regulations, and institutional reforms that are favorable to clean production technology and that harness renewable energy (IISD, 2009).
+In addition, the Ministry of Finance released a Green Paper in the same year promoting both economic and fiscal policy strategies for climate mitigation efforts (Ministry of Finance, 2009).
+This paper outlined areas for fiscal reform in the future such as the implementation of a carbon tax/levy on fossil fuel combustion of IDR 80,000 (USD 6.8) per ton with an annual increase of 5 per cent in real terms to 2020.
+The paper also proposed a gradual phasing out of fossil fuel subsidies, the use of fiscal transfers to incentivize carbon abatement in the land use and forestry sectors, and enhancing regulatory frameworks for climate change.

 Fiscal Measures for a Green Economy